Votive Mass: Rulings

-This idea of allowing votive Masses to be said only when no special feast occurs finally produced the rules contained in later missals (1570).
+The idea of allowing votive Masses to be said only when no special feast occurs finally produced the rules contained in later missals (1570).
 According to these, there is a distinction between votive Masses strictly so called and votive Masses in a wider sense.
 The first are those commanded to be said on certain days; the second kind, those a priest may say or not, at his discretion.